lippoliv/piwik-plugin-ajaxoptout/README.md

 ### jQuery

-1. Set the correct PIWIK Url in `demo/jquery/index.html` (update the Row `var piwikUrl = 'http://piwik.lc/';`).
+1. Set the correct Matomo Url in `demo/jquery/index.html` (update the Row `var piwikUrl = 'http://piwik.lc/';`).
 1. Open the `index.html` via an running WebServer in your favorit Browser
 1. Use the Buttons to toggle the tracking state
-1. In parallel, watch the Tracking-Status in Piwik Backend or the Piwik Tracking iFrame
+1. In parallel, watch the Tracking-Status in Matomo Backend or the Matomo Tracking iFrame

 ## ToDo-List